Mosiacsoft/mu-pipelines-doc/docs/ingest-command/ingestKafka.md

 ### Kafka Batch Ingestion Command Documentation 📥

-The **KafkaReadCommand** can be used in **batch mode** to periodically read messages from a Kafka topic at specified intervals.
+The **IngestKafka** can be used in **batch mode** to periodically read messages from a Kafka topic at specified intervals.
 The configuration includes parameters to handle batch timing, max poll records, and other Kafka consumer settings.

 #### JSON Configuration Example